- 12 Dec 2024

 However, the limitation does not affect the current workflow — the customer proceeds through the nodes and receives the promo code on August 13 at 1:00 pm.
 Now, the customer will not be able to enter the workflow again until August 20 at 1:00 pm.

-How to set a workflow schedule
+How to set a flow schedule

 "Start" — the workflow will only be launched for events that occur after the date and time specified here.

-"End" — this works in the same way as manually stopping the workflow and uses the same principles: customers in delay nodes will remain there for the specified period, and steps will not be executed.
+"End" — this works in the same way as manually stopping the flow and uses the same principles: customers in delay nodes will remain there for the specified period, and steps will not be executed.
 If you shift the end date of the workflow while customers are in the delay node, they will be able to proceed through the workflow.

-How to duplicate a workflow
+How to duplicate a flow

 Open the menu in the top right corner and click Duplicate: